 Instructors will deliver their courses using the same flexible instructional modes that were developed for the fall 2020 semester.

 For the most current information on Spring 2021 plans, visit keeplearning.psu.edu/spring-2021

-Testing Requirements for Students who Must Return to Campus Communities
+For Students Who Must Return to Campus Communities Prior to Feb.
+15

 The University is urging students who live off campus to postpone their return to their campus community unless it is necessary for work, academic-program-specific reasons or other important circumstances.
 Students who must return to their campus community before Feb.
 15 will be required to order and complete a free COVID-19 test before their arrival.

 Please review the complete details of this process for students who must return to their campus community before the all-remote period ends.